dralexbevan/predicting-legal-outcomes-Wichita-traffic-stops/README.md

 # Team: Dr Alex Bevan, Akshaya Ganesh, Ryan Abdelrahim

-# Objective:
-The objective is to provide a clear, data-driven solution to the question posed above.

 # Data Description:
 The dataset comes from the Stanford Open Policing Project (OPP), which has compiled over 200 million traffic stop records from across the United States.
 The dataset for Wichita, KS contains 1 million records from 2006 through 2020 (2017 excluded) along with 22 variables.
 Variables from the dataset were used to derive more informational predictors listed here: